 1.5.1.5 The Certified Public Manager® should be recommended by their program and should have at least five (5) years of experience in public service.

-1.5.1.6 The Chair, Chair-elect, Secretary, and Treasurer of the NCPMC are ineligible to serve on review teams during their terms.
+1.5.1.6 The Chair Chair-elect, and Secretary of the NCPMC are ineligible to serve on review teams during their terms.

 1.5.2 Roles of Review Teams and CPM Program Manager